HadiqaAziz/AI-Powered-Tic-Tac-Toe-Game/README.md

 ---
 **Future Improvements**
-Add sound effects and animations for moves.
-Include difficulty levels by adjusting the depth of the minimax algorithm.
+I've made this game as part of a learning project.
+Feel free to add any additional features that you find suitable like adding sound effects and animations for moves.
+Including difficulty levels by adjusting the depth of the minimax algorithm. adding a two-player mode etc.
-Add a two-player mode.